 Ph.D., Princeton University (1974)

-Currently most of my teaching is in undergraduate classes.
-I have taught in Columbia’s Core Curriculum, serving as Chair of Contemporary Civilization from 2004 to 2007, and, more recently, teaching Literature Humanities.
-I teach courses on Dewey, Science and Religion, Darwin, and (in the Department of English and Comparative Literature) on Joyce and on Finnegans Wake.
+During my time as Director of Undergraduate Studies (2008-11), most of my teaching was in undergraduate classes.
+Now I am once again teaching at both the undergraduate and graduate levels.
+For graduate students, I offer seminars on pragmatism and on naturalistic ethics.
+I am also prepared to work with graduate students individually and in small groups, if they want to prepare themselves to write in areas of my research where a critical mass of qualified students for a seminar is more difficult to achieve (e.g. Philosophy of Biology, Science and Democracy, Philosophy in/and/of Literature).
+At the undergraduate level, I have taught in Columbia’s Core Curriculum, serving as Chair of Contemporary Civilization from 2004 to 2007, and, more recently, teaching Literature Humanities.
+I teach undergraduate courses on Dewey, Science and Religion, Darwin, Philosophical Problems of Climate Change, Philosophy and Literature, and (in the Department of English and Comparative Literature) on Joyce and on Finnegans Wake.

-Science in a Democratic Society (Prometheus Books, September 2011)
+Science in a Democratic Society, Prometheus Books, 2011

-Deaths in Venice: The Cases of Gustav von Aschenbach (forthcoming from Columbia University Press)
+Deaths in Venice: The Cases of Gustav von Aschenbach, Columbia University Press, 2013

-Pragmatism; Science and Social Issues; Philosophy in Literature
+Pragmatism (especially Dewey); Science and Social Issues; Naturalistic Ethics; Philosophy in Literature